-About Transform Rules · Cloudflare Rules docs
+Transform Rules

 Get started

-To get started building your own Transform Rules, see:
+To get started building your own Transform Rules in the dashboard, refer to the following pages:

-- Create a URL Rewrite Rule in the dashboard
+- Create a URL Rewrite Rule

-- Create an HTTP Request Header Modification Rule in the dashboard
+- Create an HTTP Request Header Modification Rule

 You can also create Transform Rules via API:

-Check Firewall Rules language for more information on building expressions for Transform Rules, since the language is the same as the Firewall Rules language.
+Refer to Rules language for more information on building expressions for Transform Rules.